omkaaaaaar/PostgreSQL-Learning/documentation.md

 - Understand what teammates mean by table, row, primary key, and filter queries

 This is **everything required for Internship Database Usage** ✅

+---

+with this I learned one more key skill for **Data Management**,

+### POSTGRESQL - Data modeling, CRUD, filtering & sorting

+---